Ankr-network/ankr-docs/docs/Earn/liquid-staking/bnb/bnb-liquid-staking-mechanics.md

 ## Fees

-When staking, you pay the relayer fee — 0.02 BNB.
+When staking, the user pays the relayer fee — 0.02 BNB.

-When unstaking, you pay nothing, while Ankr pays:
+When unstaking, the user pays nothing, while Ankr pays:

 * Unbonding transaction fee (undelegate_fee) — 0.004 BNB.